 - Encouraging diversity, when possible, in the makeup of the CRC selection committee.

 - Training all CRC selection Committee members on Unconscious Bias.
-Training will be conducted by the Associate Director of Respect, Diversity, and Inclusion.
+Training will be conducted by the Director of Respect, Diversity, and Inclusion.

 - CRCP Equity, Diversity and Inclusion Requirements and Practices